 This module builds a solid foundation of understanding for the physics, mathematics and computation underlying all computer graphics.
 Delving deeper than a first undergraduate module in 3D graphics, one goal is to understand high-quality rendering through software raytracing as a preliminary to hardware accelerated approximation of high-quality visual effects.This will be complemented by solid coverage of the mathematics necessary for full comprehension and exploitation of accelerated graphics hardware.

-Games Engines and Workflow - 15 credits
+Machine Learning - 15 credits